ju-dev-16/Random-Gifs-API/README.md

 https://random-gifs-api.herokuapp.com
 ```

-*search*:  Your search.
+*search:*  Your search.
 For example:
 ```
 apple
 ```